 The house itself even features Mozart’s piano as you step into the home he was born and raised in.
 It’s a place for lovers of Classical music and the arts to come and pay their respects.

-It has hosted some incredible games, and has an exceptionally large capacity.
+It has hosted some incredible games and has an exceptionally large capacity.
 Even if you are not visiting to watch a match, it is worth going for a tour of the arena so that you can take it all in for yourself.
+Must see on any Salzburg, Austria things to do list!

 It’s a great way to spend the day, and there are several different types of tour for you to choose from.